2016 F1 World Championship

 Much was expected of Ferrari but Sebastian Vettel and Kimi Räikkönen suffered frustrating, winless campaigns.
 Having lost the Australian GP due to a poor strategy call (a recurring theme), Vettel salvaged fourth in the championship thanks to seven podium finishes.
 That said, he cut an increasingly angry figure due to Ferrari’s lack of outright pace.

 Third for the last two seasons, Williams were edged out of fourth position in the constructors’ standings by Force India for whom Sergio Pérez scored a couple of podium finishes.
 Nico Hülkenberg qualified on the front row in Austria but was generally outshone by the Mexican.
-Valtteri Bottas was third in Canada thanks to a one-stop strategy and Williams team-mate Felipe Massa made an emotional retirement from F1 at the end of the season, a decision he later reversed.
+Valtteri Bottas was third in Canada thanks to a one-stop strategy and Williams team-mate Felipe Massa made an emotional retirement from F1 at the end of the season.

 McLaren-Honda made some progress after its disastrous 2015 campaign.
 Fernando Alonso was 10th overall having scored points on nine occasions while Jenson Button left the sport after 17 seasons at the top.
 Alonso had crashed out of the Australian GP in spectacular fashion and he was forced to miss the subsequent Bahrain GP as a consequence.
 McLaren reserve Stoffel Vandoorne scored a point on his F1 debut by finishing 10th.